imyoungmin/RSM/README.md

-# Real-Time High Quality Rendering - Reflective Shadow Maps
+# Real-Time High-Quality Rendering - Reflective Shadow Maps
 By Luis Ángel  (임 영민) - All rights reserved (c) 2019

 **www.youngmin.com.mx**

 ## Functionality

+We have implemented **Reflective Shadow Maps** (RSM), together with **Percentage-Closer Soft Shadows** (PCSS) and **Screen- Space Ambient Occlusion** (SSAO) for added realism and details.
+Our approach works mostly with blurred textures and diffuse 3D objects shaded with the **Blinn-Phong Reflectance Model**.
+We have also resorted to **Deferred Rendering** to achieve interactive rates when RSM and SSAO are enabled, which are, by definition, very expensive tasks in terms of GPU resources.
+Finally, with regards to random sampling, we are using **Poisson Disks** which provide a good even distribution of 2D points without the artifacts that usually appear when employing pure uniformly distributed numbers in both PCSS and the importance driven sampling in RSM's indirect lighting.

 This OpenGL 4.1 project creates a GLFW window and renders on it a scene with geometric and textured 3D object models.
-The scene also has 3 colored area lights that make objects cast shadows using the **Percentage Closer Soft Shadows** procedure.
-We further support the **Blinn-Phong Reflectance Model**, and render text using FreeType and textures.

-To interact with the application click and drag to rotate the scene, press `L` to rotate the light sources, press `C` to rotate the camera, or zoom in/out using the mouse scroll button.
+To interact with the application click and drag to rotate the scene, press `L` to rotate the light source, press `C` to rotate the camera, press `O` to enable/disable SSAO, and zoom in/out using the mouse scroll button.

-All of the fonts, shaders, 3D object models, and textures must be located in a `Resources` directory, and you should provide its path in the `Configuration.h` header file.
+All of the fonts, shaders, 3D object models, textures, and Poisson disks (2D points) must be located in a `Resources` directory,  and you should provide its path in the `Configuration.h` header file.

 ## Requirements